 Schneider Electric and EcoDataCenter partner to produce a climate-positive data centre

-Schneider Electric and EcoDataCenter have teamed up with the shared goal of advancing sustainability and eco-friendly practices in the data centre world.
+Schneider Electric and EcoDataCenter have teamed up with the shared goal of advancing sustainability and eco-friendly practices in the data center world.

-Schneider Electric focuses on digital transformation of energy management and automation, while EcoDataCenter is a climate-positive data centre specialist.
+Schneider Electric focuses on digital transformation of energy management and automation, while EcoDataCenter is a climate-positive data center specialist.

-The pair are set to build an ultra-low-carbon-footprint data centre at their HPC colocation in Falun, Sweden.
-The top level goal is to make this one of the most sustainable data centres in the Nordics.
+The pair are set to build an ultra-low-carbon-footprint data center at their HPC colocation in Falun, Sweden.
+The top level goal is to make this one of the most sustainable data centers in the Nordics.

 Schneider Electric integrated EcoStruxure for Cloud & Service Providers into EcoDataCenter's new build.